Alan Yentob: Career

-He left Arena to become the BBC's head of Music and Arts, a position he occupied until 1987, when he was promoted to controller of BBC 2, one of the youngest channel controllers in the BBC's history.
-Under Yentob's five-year stewardship BBC2 was revitalised and he introduced many innovations in programming such as The Late Show, Have I Got News for You, Absolutely Fabulous and Wallace and Gromits The Wrong Trousers.
+Yentob left Arena to become the BBC's head of music and arts, a position he occupied until 1987, when he was promoted to controller of BBC2, one of the youngest channel controllers in the BBC's history.
+Under Yentob's six-year stewardship he introduced programmes such as The Late Show, Have I Got News for You and Absolutely Fabulous.

-In 1993 he was promoted to Controller of BBC 1, responsible for the output of the BBC's premier channel.
-He remained in the post for three years until 1996, when he was promoted again to become BBC Television's overall Director of Programmes.

-This appointment was only a brief one, however, before a re-organisation of the BBC's executive committee led to the creation of a new post, filled by Yentob, of Director of Drama, Entertainment and Children's.
+In 1993, Yentob was promoted to controller of BBC1, responsible for the output of the BBC's premier channel.
+During his tenure he commissioned the dramas Middlemarch, Pride and Prejudice and Ballykissangel, and cancelled the soap opera Eldorado.
+He remained in the post until 1996, when he was promoted again to become BBC Television's overall director of programmes.
+This appointment was only a brief one, before a re-organisation of the BBC's executive committee led to the creation of a new post, filled by Yentob, of director of drama, entertainment and children's.
 This placed Yentob in overall supervision of the BBC's output in these three genres across all media – radio, television and Internet.
-He occupied this post until June 2004, when new BBC Director-General Mark Thompson re-organised the BBC's executive committee and promoted Yentob to the new post of BBC Creative Director, responsible for overseeing BBC creative output across television, radio and interactive services.
+He occupied this post until June 2004, when new BBC director-general Mark Thompson re-organised the BBC's executive committee and promoted Yentob to the new post of BBC creative director, responsible for overseeing BBC creative output across television, radio and interactive services.

-He also began to present BBC programmes.
-These have included a series on the life of Leonardo da Vinci and, from 2003, a new regular arts series, Imagine.
-One episode of Imagine has Yentob explore the World Wide Web, blogging, user-created content, and even the use of English Wikipedia, exploring people's motives and satisfaction that can be had from sharing information on such a large scale.
-His own blog, created during the making of the episode, was subsequently deleted and purged.
-In 2007, Yentob appeared as the 'host' of the satirical Imagine a Mildly Amusing Panel Show, a spoof Imagine... episode focused on the comedy panel game Never Mind the Buzzcocks.
+Yentob also began to present BBC programmes, which included a series on the life of Leonardo da Vinci and, from 2003, a new regular arts series, Imagine.
+One episode of Imagine had Yentob explore the World Wide Web, blogging, user-created content, and even the use of English Wikipedia, exploring people's motives and satisfaction that can be had from sharing information on such a large scale.
+In 2007, Yentob appeared as the 'host' of the satirical Imagine a Mildly Amusing Panel Show, a spoof Imagine... episode focused on the comedy panel game show Never Mind the Buzzcocks.